 Returns the

 for a given satellite system.
-Currently GPS and GLONASS are supported, Galileo is not yet supported.
+Currently GPS, GLONASS and Galileo are supported.

 The GPS and GLONASS satellites have unique numbers and the satellite list gives the numbers of the satellites that are currently utilized.
 The number 0 is not a valid satellite number and can be ignored in the list.